whoisyourvpn/ipcleaner/README.md

 ### Note:

 While this application serves a specific use-case, it can be a foundation for more extensive CSV processing tasks or can be adapted to fit other data cleaning requirements.

+🤖 Disclosure:
+This masterpiece of niche-specific code was meticulously crafted with the guidance of ChatGPT from OpenAI.
+If it's a little too perfect for your tastes, now you know why.
+Use at your own amusement and always remember: the future is now, and it's sarcastically verbose.